-- Mission: The team mission should provide a brief, straight forward, paragraph describing the team's purpose and focus on early identification as well as threat response.^{36,44} The mission statement gives the team an essential refuge point to return to when assessing the direction of their work. - Scope: Defines the area of responsibility for the team in terms of the community served (e.g., students, faculty, staff, parents, contractors, and recently graduated students). ^{4,34} This is an important aspect of the team definition to identify areas of responsibility for the team as well as areas that other parts of the institution should address outside of the team's primary focus. - Name: The name of the team helps the community feel more comfortable sharing information with members of the team.
+- Mission: The team mission should provide a brief, straight forward, paragraph describing the team's purpose and focus on early identification as well as threat response.^{36,44} The mission statement gives the team an essential refuge point to return to when assessing the direction of their work. - Scope: Defines the area of responsibility for the team in terms of the community served (e.g., students, faculty, staff, parents, contractors, incoming students, patients, and recently graduated students).
+This is an important aspect of the team definition to identify areas of responsibility for the team as well as areas that other parts of the institution should address outside of the team's primary focus. - Name: The name of the team helps the community feel more comfortable sharing information with members of the team.
 Names should not be either intimidating or overly casual but, instead, elicit a sense of contributing to the overall safety of the community.^{36,44} - Team Process: Teams collect information from reports shared by the community and gather contextual information about the concern to establish a level of risk.
 This level of risk is often defined as low, moderate, or high.
 Once the level of risk is established, the team then selects interventions based on the assessment of risk.
 This is a circular process that continues to assess the details of the scenario presented and results in a new level of risk and appropriate interventions.^{17,29} - Membership: This describes who is on the team, their level of access to the database, how frequently they attend meetings, and if they are considered in the core group or part of the wider circle of the group.
-16,17,44 Ideally, team membership should include the principal, vice principal, school resource officer, guidance counselor, school psychologist, school nurse, and special education/disability services.
+16,17,44 Ideally, core team membership should include student conduct, the Dean, the Vice President of Student Affairs (VPSA) or head of student services, the counseling center director, the residential life director, and law enforcement/ campus safety.
+Beyond these five members, it would be useful to identify another five or so from areas such as 504/ADA accommodations, Title IX, a faculty representative and perhaps student activities, athletics, human resources, and/or diversity, equity, and inclusion.

 This graphic may serve as a useful metaphor related to team membership.
 The graphic illustrates a hub and spoke model of the wheel with certain departments/positions more commonly present on teams and others less commonly present.
-Each school has various needs related to team membership.
+Each college, workplace, school, and university has various needs related to team membership.

-Multiple Teams: If there are multiple teams at the school, they should communicate with each other to reduce silos, have a shared database, overlap in membership, ensure clarity in the overall school/community practice, and address concerns at smaller satellite locations.17
+Multiple Teams: If there are multiple teams on campus, they should communicate with each other to reduce silos, have a shared database, overlap in membership, ensure clarity in the overall campus/community practice, and address concerns at smaller satellite locations.17